 Two can play this game.
-The object is make life uncomfortable for the little guys by allowing the soil dry out between waterings.
+The object is to make life uncomfortable for the little guys by allowing the soil to dry out between waterings.
 Fungus gnats thrive on damp, decaying matter, so a parched desert-type environment is not where they want to raise a family.

 2. Make a spray